gregr/ina/nscheme/lib/nscheme/README.md

 * implement tag-aware delimited continuation operators in base language
   * e.g., reset/tag, shift/tag, abort/tag

-* syntax error checking that covers all corner cases and supports containment
-  * in eval.rkt, eval.scm, and even stage.scm (stage.rkt is probably going away)
-  * don't use base error procedure
-    * specialize error procedures by use: one for eval, one for stage
-    * implement with reset/tag and shift/tag so that errors are catchable

 * delimited control:
   * programs not making use of delimited control should incur no additional overhead
   * for more precise resource control, replace shift/reset with: prompt0, control0, abort